8 Gig Worker Healthcare: Portable Benefits for a New Economy

 Every morning, before most of urban India has finished its first cup of tea, millions of people are already at work.

 The driver who picks you up at 6 AM.
 The delivery worker who brings your breakfast.
 The house helper who arrives before the children wake.
-The plumber who fixes the leak you’ve been ignoring.
-The electrician.
-The cook.
-The nanny.
-The security guard.
+The plumber, the electrician, the cook, the nanny, the security guard.

 These are the people who keep Indian cities functioning.
-Without them, urban life as we know it would collapse within days.
+Without them, urban life would collapse within days.

 This is not a minor gap.
-It is a massive structural failure of an economy that depends on gig workers for its daily functioning but offers them almost nothing in return for their health.
+It is a structural failure of an economy that depends on gig workers for its daily functioning but offers them nothing in return for their health.

 By the Numbers